Infrastructure Projects

 Allegheny Street Park

-In 2019, former leadership directed $3.3M in CRA/LA funds to purchase three vacant properties on Allegheny Street, a jam-packed street with residential, commercial, and industrial properties in a park-poor neighborhood.
-The Project was able to leverage this investment to win $6.9M in Prop 68 funding from the state, the highest awarded project in the City.
-Our new Allegheny Park will include two splash pads, two playgrounds, a walking and fitness path, outdoor fitness equipment, public art honoring Sun Valley women leaders, BBQ and picnic areas, shade trees and structures, a restroom, and lighting throughout the park.
+In 2019, former leadership directed $3.3M in CRA/LA funds to purchase three vacant properties on Allegheny Street, a jam-packed street with residential, commercial, and industrial properties in a park-poor area of Sun Valley The Project was able to leverage this investment to win $6.9M in Prop 68 funding from the state, the highest awarded project in the City.
+Our new Allegheny Park will include two splash pads, two playgrounds, a walking and fitness path, outdoor fitness equipment, public art honoring local women leaders, BBQ and picnic areas, shade trees and structures, a restroom, and lighting throughout the park.

 Transportation